DIY Floating Shelves

 Once you have all of your measurements, cut your shelf boards to size.

-- Two 1×12 boards to your desired shelf length (I just cut mine in half for approximately 4′ shelves)
+- Two 1×12 boards to your desired shelf length

 - One 1×4 board to your desired shelf length (this will become the front of the shelf)

-- Two 1×4 boards to the depth of your shelf (should be about 11 1/4″, but measure your 1x12s to be sure!)
+- Two 1×4 boards to the depth of your shelf (should be about 11 1/4″)

 Assembling the Floating Shelves

 To assemble the shelves, start by laying out your side and front pieces all in a row with the mitered side facing down.
-Take a minute to line them all up perfectly so that they’ll fit together without any gaps – but don’t stress too much if there are some imperfections, wood filler will help with that!
+Take a minute to line them all up perfectly so that they’ll fit together without any gaps.
+But, don’t stress too much if there are some imperfections!
+Wood filler will help with that.
 Once you’ve lined those up, grab the top and bottom pieces and line them up with the front piece, like so:

 Once you’ve ensured everything is as lined up as it can be, you’re ready to begin taping.
 Grab your painter’s tape and tape all of the boards together.
 This will basically act as your clamps to hold everything together as the glue dries.
 It should look something like this when you’re done:

-Patch, Sand, & StaiN your shelves
+Patch, Sand, & Stain The Shelves

 Once your glue has fully dried, you’re ready for the final touches!
-Use wood putty to fill in any small gaps, sand the shelves thoroughly (be sure to pay special attention to the corners and edges!), and choose your paint or stain color.
+Use wood filler to fill in any small gaps, sand the shelves thoroughly (be sure to pay special attention to the corners and edges!), and choose your paint or stain color.
 I chose to go with a mix of 1 part Golden Oak stain and 1 part Dark Walnut stain.

 Next up?
 It was (finally) time to hang them!

-How to Hang Floating Shelves
+How to Hang Your DIY Floating Shelves

 The basic principle of hanging the shelves is very simple: build a frame to support the shelves, then mount it to the wall.